Zelensky Vows 'Victory' on Frontline Visit to Liberated Kharkiv Region - The Moscow Times

 Pavlo Kyrylenko, the Donetsk governor, said one civilian had been killed and again urged all others to leave, describing the order as a "matter of life and death."

-Military observers have credited the success of Ukraine's push back into the east on Western-supplied arms, particularly long-range precision artillery and also training of Ukrainian forces by Western allies.
+Military observers have credited the success of Ukraine's pushback into the east to Western-supplied arms, particularly long-range precision artillery, and on the training of Ukrainian forces by Western allies.

-Western countries have also hit back against Russia with waves of economic penalties.
+Western countries have also hit back against Russia with waves of economic sanctions.

-EU commission president Ursula von der Leyen on Wednesday said the successive waves of EU sanctions against Russia for its invasion of Ukraine would remain and that Europeans must keep their resolve against Moscow.
+EU commission president Ursula von der Leyen on Wednesday said the successive packages of EU measures against Russia for its invasion of Ukraine were "here to stay," while calling on Europeans to maintain their resolve.

-"I want to make it very clear, the sanctions are here to stay.
-This is the time for us to show resolve, not appeasement," von der Leyen said in European Parliament during her annual State of the Union speech.

-Ukraine's first lady Olena Zelenska attended the gathering in Strasbourg, receiving a standing ovation from lawmakers.

-She also told MEPs that she would travel Wednesday to Kyiv to meet Ukrainian President Volodymyr Zelensky.
+She also told MEPs that she would travel Wednesday to Kyiv to meet Zelensky.